55 foreign terrorists among 76 neutralised in J-K in 2023: DGP | Law-Order

 A total of 76 terrorists, including 55 foreigners, were neutralised, 291 terrorist associates arrested and 201 overground workers booked under the Public Safety Act in Jammu and Kashmir this year, Director General of Police R R Swain said on Saturday.

-Swain further said that only 31 local terrorists – an all time low - are left in the Union Territory.
-He said 14 civilians were also killed by terrorists in 2023, and there was a decline of 63 per cent in terror-related incidents as compared to the last year, while recruitment of terrorists has also gone down with strike calls and stone-pelting on continuous decline.
+Swain further said that only 31 local terrorists – an all time low - are left in the Union Territory, while the recruitment of locals into militancy has witnessed a drop of 80 per cent this year.

-Four police personnel, including a DSP and an inspector, lost their lives in terror attacks, Swain told reporters.
-The police chief said 89 terrorist modules were busted and 18 terrorist hideouts were unearthed in Jammu and Kashmir while 99 properties worth more than Rs 170 crore, including buildings, land, orchards and commercial establishments, were attached and 68 bank accounts freezed.
-More than 8,000 fake social media accounts glorifying separatism and terrorism were identified and action taken against them, he added.
+"In 48 anti-terrorist operations, we have neutralised 76 terrorists, including 55 foreigners.
+The trend of foreign terrorists getting killed more starting in 2022 and continued this year, making it clear that our actual fight is against infiltrators," he said, asserting that the anti-terrorism operations will continue next year with more vigour.

+He said there are 31 identified local terrorists – four in Jammu region's Kishtwar and 27 in the valley – who are active and the number is at an all-time low.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)